 The speed of Kiwi.com’s growth required more and more specialists to support new product lines and features.
 Both in-depth knowledge of Kiwi.com product specifics, e.g Virtual Interlining or Nomad, and overall product management expertise were needed to support the product development speed.
 This led to our hiring process being conducted both externally and internally.
 The hiring process clearly identified the need to prepare a set of materials and guidelines for proper onboarding of new members to the Product family.
 Not surprisingly that it all started with Slack (a communication platform that we use), which is an integral component of Kiwi.com culture.

-A simple question was raised by our Chief Product Officer, Petra Vaškových to existing members of the product team, “Hey guys, do you have any learning or reading materials that you would recommend for the others?”
+A simple question was raised by our Chief of Staff for Product, Petra Vaškových to existing members of the product team, “Hey guys, do you have any learning or reading materials that you would recommend for the others?”
 That question led to a 20+ answer thread in Slack, and from that, we created an extensive list of books, podcasts, videos and blogs to follow.
 It became a “go-to” list for the product management team, especially for those wanting to better understand their domain, learn best practices and broaden the horizon of their expertise.

 Kiwi.com managed to grow incredibly fast thanks to innovative technology and talented people who day-by-day are breaking the limits and improving the product.
 We invite you to explore the top 5 books for Product Managers based on our team feedback: